Scale-invariant magnetic anisotropy in $\alpha$-RuCl$_3$: A quantum Monte Carlo study

+To underline the uniqueness of the low-temperature behavior of the magnetotropic susceptibility observed in $\alpha$-RuCl$_3$, we now compare our findings with other models.
+Let us start with the pure Kitaev Hamiltonian, as obtained by setting $\Gamma_1 = J_1 = J_3 = 0 $ in Eq.~(\ref{Eq:MMKM}) and using the same magnetic field orientation as in Fig.~\ref{fig:MC-1}(a) [see Figs.~\ref{fig:MC-3}(a) and \ref{fig:MC-3}(b)].
+It is remarkable to see that we observe the very same behavior: a well-defined scaling at high temperatures and an emergent low-temperature one, albeit with different numerical values.
+The temperature at which we observe the crossover between the high and low temperature behavior matches the one at which the uniform spin susceptibility departs from the Curie law.
+This result confirms the notion that $\alpha$-RuCl$_3$ is proximate to the Kitaev model, and that the low temperature behavior is a distinct property of the Kitaev model.

-As the temperature decreases, the uniform spin susceptibility $\chi$ deviates from the high-temperature Curie law (see Fig.~\ref{fig:MC-3} (a)).
-In the ferromagnetic case, $J=-1$, $\chi$ grows and ultimately diverges at low temperatures, whereas in the antiferromagnetic case, $J=1$, local antiferromagnetic correlations lead to a suppression of $\chi$ with respect to the high-temperature Curie law.
-At low temperatures $\chi$ will scale to a constant value, reflecting the presence of Goldstone modes.
-As is apparent from the data in Fig.~\ref{fig:MC-3} (b), our numerical results for the magnetotropic susceptibility confirm the high-temperature scaling behavior: all curves for $T/|J| \geq 5$ collapse when scaled in this way.
-The breakdown of the data collapse $k=Tf(B/T)$ agrees with the temperature scale where the deviation from the Curie law behavior is observed in the susceptibility.
-Unlike in Fig.~\ref{fig:MC-1} for the extended Kitaev model, where the low temperature data collapses into a new scaling form, the XXZ model exhibits no such re-collapse at low temperatures.
+We now concentrate on a nonfrustrated spin model.
+To this end we consider for the XXZ model on the honeycomb lattice, $\hat{H}_s=\sum_{\langle \ve{i}, \ve{j} \rangle} J \left[ \hat{S}^x_{\ve{i}} \cdot \hat{S}^x_{\ve{j}} + \hat{S}^y_{\ve{i}} \cdot \hat{S}^y_{\ve{j}} \right] + \left[ J + J_{z} \right] \hat{S}_{\ve{i}}^{z} \hat{S}_{\ve{j}}^{z} $, and present QMC results for $J_z/J = -0.5$ in Fig.~\ref{fig:MC-3}.
+As the temperature decreases, the uniform spin susceptibility $\chi$ deviates from the high-temperature Curie law [see Fig.~\ref{fig:MC-3}(c)].
+In the ferromagnetic case, $J=-1$, $\chi$ grows and ultimately diverges at low temperatures.
+As is apparent from the data in Fig.~\ref{fig:MC-3}(d), our numerical results for the magnetotropic susceptibility confirm the high-temperature scaling behavior: all curves for $T/|J| > 10$ collapse when scaled in this way.
+The breakdown of the data collapse $k=Tf(B/T)$ agrees with the temperature scale where the deviation from the Curie law behavior is observed in the susceptibility, and the low-temperature data shows no further collapse into a new scaling form.
+Note that we have checked that the antiferromagnetic case, $J=1$, also exhibits no such recollapse at low temperatures (see Supplemental Material~\cite{sup}).